 By Kareem Awad

 Netflix is now one of the biggest production companies in the world, having produced smash hit series such as Stranger Things and Narcos.
 Although the company has licensed a number of Egyptian and Arab TV series, JINN is the first ever Arabic TV series produced and released by the platform in partnership with Lebanese production company Kabreet Productions.
 Similar to Stranger Things, JINN is primarily a show about friendship with a supernatural twist.
-A group of talented Jordanian teenagers fill the cast and now lead the way for Netflix’s production in the region, as it will be aired in 190 countries worldwide this season … stay tuned for an air date!
+A group of talented Jordanian teenagers fill the cast and now lead the way for Netflix’s production in the region, as it will be aired in 190 countries worldwide this season … stay tuned on June 13th!

 CWM: How did you audition for the show and how were you picked up by Netflix?